Alliance Trust risks investor ire over Stocktrade acquisition

-LONDON Alliance Trust, the investment firm recently tackled by shareholders over issues of governance, performance and strategy, has struck a deal to buy a stockbroking business in a move that threatens to reignite a row with rebel investors.
+LONDON Alliance Trust (ATST.L), the investment firm recently tackled by shareholders over issues of governance, performance and strategy, has struck a deal to buy a stockbroking business in a move that threatens to reignite a row with rebel investors.

-The proposed 14-million-pound ($22.1 million) acquisition of Stocktrade by subsidiary Alliance Trust Savings (ATS) accelerates its parent company's movement into the provision of personal savings and sharedealing products.
+The proposed 14-million-pound acquisition of Stocktrade by subsidiary Alliance Trust Savings (ATS) accelerates its parent company's movement into the provision of personal savings and sharedealing products.

 News of the fresh investment in ATS comes just two weeks after Alliance, which is around 65 percent owned by private investors, defused a heated row with shareholders over the way the FTSE 250 trust is run and how its executives are supervised.